-LEAVE OF ABSENCE POLICY (33)
+LEAVE OF ABSENCE POLICY

 The Leave of Absence Policy is consistently applied to all students enrolled at Newberry School of Beauty.
 It is printed in the catalog to ensure that all students receive a copy prior to enrollment.
-The LOA Policy applies to all students Title IV and Non-Title IV recipients.
+The LOA Policy applies to all students.

 Occasionally, students may experience extended personal, medical or other problems, which make it difficult to attend classes.
 The institution may allow a student under such circumstances to take a Leave of Absence (LOA) from the program.
 LOA must be requested in writing by the student and must be approved by the school administration.
 The written request must include the reason for the LOA and the start and end date of the leave of absence, this request needs to be sign by the student unless the student experienced any unforeseen circumstances.
 Leaves of Absence may be granted for up to 180 days.